ioatzim/getbigschema/README.md

 ## Requirements
 Requires Python 3.6 or above. ???

-## Main features
+### Main features
-<mark>The main features provided by getbigschema are:
+The main features provided by getbigschema are:
-Generating dbml files, from existing databases and spreadsheets</mark>
+* Generating dbml files, from existing databases and spreadsheets
-Generating dbml files, from existing manifest.json and catalog.json files that are produced with dbt methods Uploading dbml files to API
+* Generating dbml files, from existing manifest.json and catalog.json files that are produced with dbt methods
+* Uploading dbml files to API
-Requesting dbml files from API
+* Requesting dbml files from API

-## Usage
+### Usage
 Code can be executed in any Python interpreter/terminal or framework, including Jupyter, Conda, Pycharm, etc

-## Examples
+### Examples

-### Example1: # DBT
+#### Example1: # DBT
 DBT example --> manifest.json, .. --> to how to run "dbt2dbml.py"

 #### Example2: # For SQL DBs (BigQuery, RedShift, etc.)